QIMUSEN/main/README.md

-## This is an LLM assignment, for reference only.
+## This is an assignment on large language models, for reference only.

 ## Search